Best New Build Home Insurance

 Before considering how much newly constructed home insurance is going to cost, buyers should be thinking about their needs and what could happen during and after construction.

-One common mistake, according to community contractors Stauffer and Sons, is last-minute purchasing of insurance.
+One common mistake is last-minute purchasing of insurance.
 So when to apply for home insurance on a new build?

 During the early stages of home buying, contact insurance agents before signing any contracts.
 Talk about what you’re thinking about buying and what coverage comes with each policy.